david-stafa/david-stafa/README.md

 - Nice to meet you, fellow coder!
 I'm David, passionate web developer 🧑🏻‍💻.

-- 🔭 I’m currently working on a jewelry showroom using Next.js.
+- 🔭 I’m currently working on a reservasion form using Next.js.

 <!--
 **david-stafa/david-stafa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.